For me, painting your animal companion is truly a joy and I am excited for every opportunity to paint someone’s much loved pet.

 The Painting Begins:

-Personal Visits: Whenever possible, I prefer to come to meet your horse in person, put my hands on them and spend a little time with him/her.
+Personal Visits: Whenever possible, I prefer to come to meet your animal companion in person, put my hands on them and spend a little time with him/her.
 This also gives me an opportunity to sketch and to gather video, photos and other reference material.
 Most of my paintings are of animals that I have actually met.
-Yes, I will drive or fly to your location in order to meet your horse, however this is an additional expense, and travel is only a consideration for larger or multiple commissions.
+Yes, I will drive or fly to your location in order to meet you and your pet, however this is an additional expense, and travel is only a consideration for larger or multiple commissions.

 Why Your Presence is Important: A bonded animal looks at their favourite people very differently than they do a stranger. and I make every attempt capture that special connection on canvas.

-Working together long distance: If meeting your horse is impractical, then we will operate from a distance.
-I will let you know the kinds of video, photos and information that I will need in order to paint your horse “as if I have met him/her”.
-That may mean skyping with you and your horse if possible, so I can view him/her in 3D in real time… or it might mean you telling me stories about your horse until I feel like I know them and can translate their personality onto the canvas.
+Working together long distance: If meeting your companion is impractical, then we will operate from a distance.
+I will let you know the kinds of video, photos and information that I will need in order to paint your pet “as if I have met him/her”.
+That may mean skyping with you and your pet if possible, so I can view him/her in 3D in real time… or it might mean you telling me stories about your beloved animal until I feel like I know them and can translate their personality onto the canvas.

-NOTE: Time permitting, on most commissions, I will create a couple of paintings of your horse, so in this case you will have a choice to make.
+NOTE: Time permitting, on most commissions, I may create a couple of paintings of your animal companion, so in this case you will have a choice to make.
 I usually request that decision be made within 48 hours.
 Your painting will be shipped to you, or you can pick it up if you prefer.
 Any paintings that are not chosen by you will be placed with one of the Galleries who represent me ~ or may also be entered into shows or competitions.

 Working from Historical Photographic References